nondejus/AwesomeUnityCommunity/README.md

 * Add tags for free and paid assets.
 This can be a reason to use or not a resource due to budget in development so even if a package is paid maybe it's that there isn't any other package that provides the same functionality or that the package authors provide a great work and they should be paid for their effort.
 * Add better icons for sections.
 * Use tags to classify a resource instead of using a category.
 For example, a package for virtual reality can be a plugin or a library too.
+* Reorder category resources by most well known resources if possible.
 * Create more categories for specific resources that don't combine well.
 * Starter kit section with all the things needed or recommended for beginners.
 * Include resources for recommended asset store packages section(well tested, most voted and so on).
 * Add section for mesh navigation (NavMesh)
 * Add section for specific importers/exporters.
-* Fill up section for contributors.
+* Create open collective to show the image with the contributors if necessary.
 * Fill up testing section.
 * Fill up continuous integration section.
 * Fill up people to follow.